espocrm/documentation/docs/administration/workflows.md

 Triggered when a new record is created or an existing record is updated.
 If specified conditions are met, then actions will be executed.

-For workflow rules with this trigger type it's a common practice to have a condition that checks whether some field was 'changed'.
-E.g. If Case's status is changed then execute some actions.
+For workflow rules with this trigger type, it's a common practice to have a condition that checks whether some field was 'changed'.
+E.g. If Case's status is changed, then execute some actions.

 ### Scheduled